 You need to try out all platforms and see the ones that you are most comfortable with and the ones that offer more engagement with readers.
 Drop the ones that don’t do that.
 You should remember that real engagement is far much better than getting new follows.

 Do you need help setting up a professional and SEO optimized Facebook Page?
-Check out our Facebook Starter Kit and get it for just $45.
+Join our PenWarriors Elite Club and we’ll help you do it!

 6. A blog

 You need a blog to share about your work, personal journey as a writer, your problems, book events, your books, reviews, your characters, travel food, writing advice, and any other things.
 Try producing content consistently and make sure that the content is relevant to some of your readers if not all of them.

 Pick a platform with caution.
 Consider something affordable, and one that allows flexibility with additional apps and widgets.
 Pick the one that also lets you track your audience through comprehensive and quick-to-understand analytics.
 If it’s possible, consider guest blogging and blogging on different platforms whenever you can.